ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server maintaining a list of nonces that it has issued to clients, and requiring any signed request from the client to carry such a nonce.

-An ACME server provides nonces ot clients using the Replay-Nonce header field, as specified below.
+An ACME server provides nonces to clients using the Replay-Nonce header field, as specified below.
 The server MUST include a Replay-Nonce header field in every successful response to a POST request, and SHOULD provide it in error responses as well.